gts101/VSNotes/README.md

 - **Actions**, with a priority number from 0 (highest) to 99 (loewst) in square brackets, e.g. `[2] do something` is a high priority item.
 - **Datestamp headings**, e.g., `### Jan 14 2026`.
 These are shown as 'date chips' in the custom outline view.

 ### Text Editor 'Decorations'
 VSNotes adds visual cues to VSCode, e.g.:
 - **Priority Colours** on actions
 - **Simple Linking**, e.g., mentioning another markdown file creates an automatic link

 ### Data Structures
-Markdown files are parsed into a `note` object, e.g.,
+Markdown files are parsed into an array of `note` objects, e.g.,
 ```
 {
     filePath: "/folder/sentinel.md",